 David Weilmuenster has lived in Bend for four years, though he and his wife, Connie, have been Deschutes Land Trust supporters for 20 years.
 During his nearly 30 years of living in northern California, David developed an avid interest in wildflowers and plants of the chaparral and sequoia groves, and led numerous hikes for groups from 5 to 50 to explore the hills above the Bay Area.
 Now retired from consulting in business development in Silicon Valley, he is expanding his knowledge of the Central Oregon landscape, and looks forward to sharing and learning with you on Land Trust outings.

-Mary Yanalcanlin is a Montessori teacher with nearly 30 years of experience.
-An active member of the East Cascades Audubon Society, Mary volunteers to lead Audubon’s education programs for kids and their parents.
-In her spare time Mary enjoys birding, exploring nature and taking photos.
-Mary has lived in Bend for five years and thoroughly enjoys our rivers and streams after 20 years in the arid southwest.
-Mary is currently working to complete her Oregon Master Naturalist certification.
+Mary Yanalcanlin is a Montessori teacher with more than 30 years of experience.
+Mary loves leading educational programs that are nature-based and that get kids outside exploring.
+In her spare time Mary enjoys birding, exploring nature herself, and taking photos.
+Mary has lived in Bend form 15+ years and thoroughly enjoys our rivers and streams.
+Mary has completed her Oregon Master Naturalist coursework.

 Join the Deschutes Land Trust on one of our free, guided Walks and Hikes from April-November.